missionpinball/mpf-docs/config/sound_pools.rst

 The ``sounds:`` section contains an indented list of existing sound assets (one per line) that will be contained in the sound pool.
 Optionally, a number may be appended to the sound asset name delimited by a pipe (``|``) character.
-This optional number controls the relative weighting for random item selection, or the number of times to repeat the sound before moving to the next sound in the pool with a sequence pool.
+This optional number controls the relative weighting for random item selection, or the number of times to play the sound before moving to the next sound in the pool with a sequence pool.
+If no weight value is provided, a default value of ``1`` will be applied.
 In the example above, the `slingshot:` random sound pool contains relative weighting values.
 The weights sum to 10 for the three sounds so the `slingshot_01` sound has a probability of being randomly selected of 5 out of 10 (50%), `slingshot_02` 3/10 (30%), and `slingshot_03` 2/10 (20%).

 Optional settings
 -----------------